• Skip to primary navigation

 • Sourdough Mango Scones from A Day in the Life on the Farm

-Irish Cream Scones with optional chocolate chips on a wooden board.
+Three Irish Cream Scones with more in the background on a marble board.

 Irish Cream Scones

 A recipe for Irish Cream Scones!
-These light and buttery scones are topped with a sweet Irish Cream glaze.
+These light and buttery scones are baked until golden and drizzled with a sweet Irish Cream glaze.

 Course Breakfast